Signup for our PA Travel Newsletter

 Flight: approx. 3 hours

-Philadelphia will also host a free FIFA Fan Festival™ at Lemon Hill in Fairmount Park — which will be open for the entire tournament.
+Philadelphia will also host a free FIFA Fan Festival™ at Lemon Hill in Fairmount Park — which will be open for all 39 days of the tournament.
 Giant screens will broadcast live matches, so you can cheer, chant, and never miss a moment.
 The festival brings food trucks, live music, and cultural performances that will turn Fairmount Park into a nonstop celebration.
 Lemon Hill is walkable from Center City Philadelphia and just steps away from the Philadelphia Art Museum and the world-famous Rocky Statue.
+Although free, you must register to access the Fan Festival experience.

 From Revolutionary War battlefields to hands-on experiences at museums and chocolate factories, find your kind of trip with these regional Pennsylvania guides.

-How many FIFA World Cup matches will be played in Pennsylvania?
+How many FIFA World Cup 2026™ matches will be played in Pennsylvania?

 Philadelphia will host six matches between June 14 and July 4, 2026.
 The schedule includes five group stage matches on June 14, 19, 22, 25, and 27, and a Round of 16 match on July 4.